lydell/dual/readme.md

 to work with.
 Only _using_ dual-role keys is really easy.
 Here is a summary and the defaults of the configuration.

-    dual.timeout     := 300
-    dual.delay       := 70
-    dual.doublePress := 200
+    settings := {delay: 70, timeout: 300, doublePress: 200}

-`dual.delay` is the number of milliseconds that you must hold a dual-role key in order for it to count as a combination with another key (comboKeys only, though).
+`delay` is the number of milliseconds that you must hold a dual-role key in order for it to count as a combination with another key (comboKeys only, though).

-`dual.timeout` is the number of milliseconds after which the downKey starts to be sent, and the upKey won't be sent.
+`timeout` is the number of milliseconds after which the downKey starts to be sent, and the upKey won't be sent.

-`dual.doublePress` is the maximum number of milliseconds that can elapse between a release of a dual-role key and its next press and still be called a doublePress.
+`doublePress` is the maximum number of milliseconds that can elapse between a release of a dual-role key and its next press and still be called a doublePress.

 _comboKeys_ are keys that enhance the accuracy of the dual-role keys.
 They can be set as such: